bilalturkmen/news-homepage/README.md

 ## 👍 My Challenges:

-- Custom components and Responsive navbar creating.
+- Custom components and Responsive navbar created.
-- Working for image and static page performance.
+- i tried to get all the data from a single json file.
+- and worked for the good user experience.
 - Getting high rate from [PageSpeed Insights](https://pagespeed.web.dev/analysis/https-lighthearted-crumble-30d48f-netlify-app/pclrhdjyg4?form_factor=mobile)

 ![](./public/screenshot.jpg)